silverstripe-archive/silverstripe-dynamictemplate/docs/dynamictemplate.md

 * SilverStripe 3.0 or newer

+## Module Status

+* Alpha state for SilverStripe 3
+* Front end execution of dynamic templates working but requires more rigourous testing
+* CMS bugs exist, especially with automatic refreshing after adding or uploading

 ## Overview

 This module lets you alter the presentation of pages on your site flexibly